lod531/FixedEffectModel/README.md

 result1 = FEM.ols_high_d_category(df, formula = formula,robust=False,c_method = 'cgm',epsilon = 1e-8,psdef= True,max_iter = 1e6)

 #or you can define the model through defining each part
+# a.k.a. predictors
 consist_input = ['x','x2']
+# a.k.a. target
 output_input = ['y']
+# a.k.a. variables to be absorbed
 category_input = ['id','firm']
 cluster_input = ['id','firm']
 endo_input = ['Q','W']